johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

-How would we get the chirps of a user's followers?
+How would we get the likes of the chirps of a user's followers?
 (Without breaking RESTful conventions)

 ```
 GET: '???'